-- The Alan Hagman Grant is open to professional photojournalists or students who are current residents of the United States.
+- The Alan Hagman Grant is open to professional photojournalists who are current residents of the United States.

 - Staff photographers are eligible but must arrange time off from their employer to complete the project.

 - The recipient will do their best to adhere to the project timeline and communicate their progress with NPPF’s coordinator on a monthly basis.
 It is expected that the project will be completed within one year of the grant agreement.